 - Digitalization.
 Industry 4.0 also brings many opportunities for economic development in the water sector.
 Business intelligence, big data -acquisition and management-, sensors, robotics, virtual reality are new elements that might facilitate water management for different water users and uses.

 - Circular economy introduces a new paradigm for current water technologies.
 Resource recovery, sludge valorisation, water reuse, energy efficiency and production are the new paradigm that should be taken into consideration in water management plans of different water consumers.

-The main goal of this thematic area (WST) is to strengthen innovation capacity of European regions beyond resource efficiency, in order to facilitate new investments based on open innovation infrastructure and new technologies for sustainable water management by clusters in regional ecosystems.
-A closer and interdisciplinary collaboration by partner regions and regional cluster organizations will respond to the water industry challenges through advanced technological solutions to tackle European water territories and society needs.
+The main goal of the Water smart Territories (WST) partnership is to strengthen innovation capacity of European regions beyond resource efficiency, in order to facilitate new investments based on open innovation infrastructure and new technologies for sustainable water management by clusters in regional ecosystems.
+A closer and interdisciplinary collaboration by partner regions and regional cluster organisations will respond to the water industry challenges through advanced technological solutions to tackle European water territories and society needs.

 Accordingly, WST will give special attention to support cross sectoral collaboration in water and ICT sectors and highlitht the most promising innovations.
 The exchange of experiences in interregional value chains, investment pipelines and investment platforms will enhance industrial dialogue and will allow the development of innovative technologies and services.
 In consequence, new projects and joint activities will drive regional cooperation through innovations beyond the state of the art.